chaoss/metrics/README.md

 The following is a full list of identified metrics.
 How the metrics live in practice is work that happens in the workgroups.

+**Please note that there is a folder called "metrics_scratchpad" underneath the activity-metrics folder.
+This directory is for metrics that are nascent ideas but have not been through our metric naming and classification process yet.
+We are trying to name all the metrics according to the types of data they characterize.
+For example, metrics related to "code" are prefixed with "code-", etc.**

 |Name|Question/Description|Deployment in CHAOSS Workgroup|
 |---|---|---|